Quantitative Creative Testing

-As ad tech becomes less and less of a competitive advantage, advertisers have had to find a new way to stay ahead of the pack: Creative.
+As ad tech becomes less and less of competitive advantage, advertisers have had to find a new way to stay ahead of the pack: Creative.

 But not just any creative: They need the type of breakout creative that delivers outsized results.
 Not just 10x ads, but 100x ads.

 Most experience advertisers know you can’t recognize this type of super high-performing creative just by looking at it.
 This isn’t an issue of “I think this ad will do better.”
 Opinions don’t matter – performance matters.
-Breakout creative often doesn’t look like anything terribly special… until you put it into a live campaign and look the reports.
+Breakout creative often doesn’t look like anything terribly special… until you put it into a live campaign and look at the reports.
 Then, that one ad starts to look very different from all the rest.

 This is why creative can be such a competitive edge.
 But only if you know how to find the 100x ads.
 Finding a 100x ad will require you to develop a lot of prototype ads.
 You’ll also have to test the bejesus out of them.
-That’s the other challenge with creative testing: A couple of split-tests ain’t gonna cut it.
+That’s the other challenge with quantitative creative testing: A couple of split-tests ain’t gonna cut it.